 A now standard way to introduce material remodelling in a continuum theory is to use the Kr\"{o}ner-Lee-Rodriguez multiplicative decomposition \cite{59Kroner,69Lee,94Rodriguez} for the deformation gradient $\bF=\bFe \bG$.
 The effective deformation tensor, $\bFe$, will measure the elastic response, from an evolving natural configuration, $\mathcal{B}_{\mathrm{nat}}$ (Fig.\ref{fig:01}).
+An alternative similar approach, which introduces metric degrees of freedom, has been recently used to describe active chiral viscoelastic materials \cite{22Lier}.
 The relaxing deformation tensor, $\bG$, determines how this configuration locally departs from the reference configuration.
 Since the elastic response is determined by $\bFe$, only the effective deformation appears explicitly in the strain energy.
 By contrast, energy dissipation (entropy production) is only associated with the evolution of $\bG$.
 The same multiplicative decomposition is now a standard tool in continuum theories to describe plastic behaviour or growth phenomena.
 It has also been recently applied to explain the hints of viscoelasticity that remain at the hydrodynamic level when a sound wave propagates inside a nematic crystal \cite{14bdt,15tur,16bdt,16Turzi}.

 For later convenience we also define the inverse relaxing strain $\bH = (\bG^{T}\bG)^{-1}$, so that the \emph{effective} left-Cauchy-Green deformation tensor can be written as